run-ai/docs/docs/admin/runai-setup/maintenance/audit-log.md

 ## Introduction

-The Run:ai control plane provides audit-log API and audit-log user interface table.
+The Run:ai control plane provides audit log API and audit log user interface table.
 Both reflect the same information:

 * All changes to business objects
 * All logins to the control plane.

 ## Event History - Audit Log User Interface

-The Administrators of the system can view the audit-log using the user interface.
-The audit-log screen is under the 'Event History' section:
+The Administrators of the system can view the audit log using the user interface.
+The audit log screen is under the 'Event History' section:

 ![Event History full screen](img/event-history-full-screen.png)

-### Event History (audit log) infromation fields
+### Event History (audit log) information fields
-The Administrator can choose what information fields to view within the audit log table, this is done by clikcing the 'Columns' button and checking the required fields to be presented:
+The Administrator can choose what information fields to view within the audit log table, this is done by clicking the 'Columns' button and checking the required fields to be presented:

 ![Event History options](img/event-history-options-large.png)

 ![Event History columns](img/event-history-columns.png)

-Here's the list of avaialble informaiton fields in Event History (audit log) table:
+Here's the list of available information fields in the Event History (audit log) table:

 | Field       | Type         | Description  |
 |-------------|--------------|--------------|